dokku/dokku/docs/nginx.md

   - `ADD` it to your dockerfile `WORKDIR`
   - if your dockerfile has no `WORKDIR`, `ADD` it to the `/app` folder

+> When using a custom `nginx.conf.sigil` file, depending upon your application configuration, you *may* be exposing the file externally.
+As this file is extracted before the container is run, you can, safely delete it in a custom `entrypoint.sh` configured in a Dockerfile `ENTRYPOINT`.

 ### Example Custom Template

 Use case: add an `X-Served-By` header to requests
 ```
 upstream {{ .APP }} {